openstack/openstack-manuals/doc/contributor-guide/source/release/taskdetail.rst

 It is also important to ask Cross Project Liaisons (CPLs) to check the chapters or project-specific guides that relate to their projects.
-It is possible that changes might that have happened within projects during the release that have not been reflected in the documentation.
+It is possible that changes might have happened within projects during the release that have not been reflected in the documentation.

 As release day draws near, and testing progresses, the PTL will make a